 Recreational activities include hiking, boating, fishing, plant and wildlife viewing, and photography.
-A boat ramp in Leslie Gulch provides access to the expansive Owyhee Reservoir.
+A boat ramp in Leslie Gulch provides access to the expansive Owyhee Reservoir, a 53-mile lake formed by the damming of the Owyhee River.
+This man-made body of water known as Lake Owyhee, which is the longest in Oregon, offers prime high desert scenery with the Owyhee Mountains to the east.
 The only camping allowed is near this boat ramp at Slocum Creek campground with 12 tent sites, picnic tables, and a vault toilet.
 But do not let these amenities fool you into thinking you are in store for a cushy retreat.
 This is a barren gravel road area with no electricity, cell service, drinking water, or shade.
+The climate of the area is similar to that of the Great Basin and is one of extremes.
+Winter low temperatures can range well below zero, but typically are between 10 and 30 degrees.
 Temperatures in the summer are easily over 100 degrees and the area is barren desert-like in the most remote portion of Oregon.
-During the time I was at Leslie Gulch, it was mid-July with 105 degree temperatures with no clouds in the sky.
 Shade is literally nowhere to be found in this area as there are neither significant trees nor man-made structures.
-In the evenings, I was the only person around for miles and had the place to myself.
+In the evenings, you can be the only person around for miles and have the place all to yourself.
 Your only source of supplies and protection are from what you plan and bring for the trip; a call for help can be unanswered.

 A highlight of the Leslie Gulch area is the opportunity to explore and hike the zigzagging side gulches.
 One of the most impressive gulches is Timber Gulch.
 The start of the hiking trail to this gulch is not marked, but you can find it by either driving 2.35 miles up from Slocum Creek campground or by driving down 1.25 miles from the Juniper Gulch sign.
 The hike is just 0.6 miles and up the dry creek bed of Leslie Creek, veering through sandy washes, silver-tipped sage brushes, and through the tight and narrow canyon walls.
 After scrambling over and under boulders, you reach a large amphitheater-like area wrapped by canyon walls and a wide-open view down the gulch.
-The view is remarkable and a spot where I decided to wait for sunset with my camera gear to take pictures.
+The view is remarkable, and a great spot to eagerly wait for the perfect light of sunset with camera gear to take pictures.

 Another recommended gulch to explore is Dago Gulch which is located up the Leslie Gulch road 2.25 miles from Timber Gulch where you can park next to a locked green gate.
 The hike is up the closed road where you can travel 0.8 miles where you reach a cattle gate and cannot go any further as it becomes private land.
-Along this dusty road there are abundant photo opportunities and I found myself walking a few hundred feet at time and stopping to take photographs as the scenery progressed into a view back of the towering and sheer upright canyon walls from where the hike began.
+Along this dusty road there are abundant photo opportunities and you can find yourself walking a few hundred feet at time and stopping to take photographs as the scenery progresses into a view back of the towering and sheer upright canyon walls from where the hike begins.
 One side of the gulch is relatively smooth with white, red, and green volcanic ash and a colossal and lone pinnacle anchoring the area, whereas the other side is filled with honey-combed pockets of spires and sheer cliffs weathered and carved into intricate stone lacework due to the passing of time.
-I decided that I would come back to Dago Gulch on my second night camping in Leslie Gulch during sunset to take photographs and capture the dimming light and the dark shadows it created against the white rock face of this sheer canyon side.
+Dago Gulch during sunsets is a top location to take photographs and capture the dimming light and the dark shadows the sun creates against the white rock face of this sheer canyon side.

 Truly a premier destination for Oregon hiking and photography, Leslie Gulch is more impressive than many State Parks and deserves protection for its fragile environment.
 Yet its remoteness is likely what has preserved its fragile beauty and keeps it a lesser-known jewel for those seeking solitude.